 An Automated Clearing House is a vital need for payment processing.
 ACH is an electronic network for processing financial transactions, usually domestic low-value payments in the United States.
 It is a network of all financial institutions used in the US to facilitate transactions between these institutions.

 The ODFI and RDFI cover ACH credit and debit transactions.
 They are institutions authorized by the National Automated Clearing House Association (NACHA) to process ACH transactions.
-NACHA is the body that governs the migration of cash in the United States; hence, it governs the ACH network.
+NACHA governs the migration of cash in the United States; hence, it governs the ACH network.

 The NACHA performs an oversight function in the administration of the ACH and ensures the smooth running of the large bank network and other financial institutions.